 Small businesses that provide health care for employees can apply for a tax credit.

 Persons with Medicare prescription drug coverage receive a rebate to help cover the cost of the “donut hole.”
-For 2020, consumers no longer face a donut hole.
+For 2021, consumers in a Medicare Part D standard plan no longer face a donut hole, but cost sharing may vary for other plans.

 Several major changes became effective for non-grandfathered individual and small group plans sold or renewed on or after Jan.
 1, 2014: